applicaster/developer.applicaster.com/book/getting-started/ios-podspec.md

 4. Create a private podspec repository containing the podspecs

 Unfortunately, at the moment, a public pod isn't an option due to the fact that `ZappPlugins` dependency isn't published in Cocoapods public podspec repository.
-While the code is opensourced - the nature of the needs to update versions derived by CI doesnt allow a good workflow.
+While the code is opensourced - the nature of the needs to update versions derived by CI doesn't allow for a good workflow.

 ### Create a public podspec repository
 The first option is simply creating an in house public podspec repository.